The streams modality exposes two surfaces from the same subpath import:

 signingKeys

 The org’s playback signing keys.
-Playback JWTs are signed with one of these; the kid header on each token names the key.
+One of these keys signs each playback JWT.
+The kid header on each token names the key.

 Promise<SigningKey>